bfollington/frontend-boilerplate/readme.md

 # Development

+## Code Style

+All code follows the styling rules laid out in `contributing.md`.

 ## Javascript

 Code is written using the ES2015 standard and JSX within React components.
 This is transpiled using Babel and packaged for use in the browser using Webpack.